dropbox/zxcvbn/README.md

 * `--debug` adds an inline source map to the bundle. `exorcist` pulls it out into `dist/zxcvbn.js.map`.
 * `--standalone zxcvbn` exports a global `zxcvbn` when CommonJS/AMD isn't detected.
 * `-t coffeeify --extension='.coffee'` compiles `.coffee` to `.js` before bundling.
 This is convenient as it allows `.js` modules to import from `.coffee` modules and vice-versa.
 Instead of this transform, one could also compile everything to `.js` first (`npm run prepublish`) and point `browserify` to `lib` instead of `src`.
-* `-t uglifyify` minifies the bundle through UglifyJS, maintaining proper source mapping.
+* `-t uglifying` minify the bundle through UglifyJS, maintaining proper source mapping.

 ## Manual installation